First Dates (Australian TV series): Broadcast

 The eight episode first season premiered on the Seven Network on 3 February 2016 airing on Wednesday at 9 pm.
 The second season premiered on 1 November 2016, with six episodes airing on either Tuesday or Wednesday at 7:30 pm.
 The remaining two episodes of the season aired on 10 and 11 April 2017.
 In May 2017, the series was renewed for a third season.
 The series was renewed for a fourth season which aired in 2018.

 The series was cancelled by Seven in October 2020.
 However casting for a fifth season was announced, with the series confirmed to be switching to Network 10.
 Applications closed on 1 November 2021.
 The fifth season (and the first for 10) began airing from 24 February 2022.
 In August 2023, it was originally announced the series would return to Seven in 2024, after only one season on 10.
 However, the series was pushed backed to 2025 and announced it’s been pushed back again to 2026.
+The first promo for the sixth series aired in June 2026.
+The series will return on 23 June 2026.